 On average, women start to experience NVP 39-40 days after their last menstrual period, around the middle of the 5th week of pregnancy (counting from a woman’s last menstrual period), Symptoms typically begin to ease by around 12 weeks and usually disappear completely by 20 weeks.

 That said, 39 days is only the average day of symptom onset.
 For an unlucky 10% of women, NVP begins much earlier, before they even miss their period.
-For the 90% women who will experience any morning sickness, though, that all day queasy, on-a-winding-road-with-a-bad-hangover feeling starts by your 9th week of pregnancy, or 7 weeks after conception.
+For the 70-80% women who will experience any morning sickness, though, that all day queasy, on-a-winding-road-with-a-bad-hangover feeling will have started by the end of your 8th week of pregnancy, or 7 weeks after conception.

-It’s only then, in the 8th week of pregnancy, that a lack of morning sickness predicts higher chances of a miscarriage, according to a prospective study that tracked symptoms of 2407 pregnant women from early in their first trimester.
+So it’s only in 9th week of pregnancy that a lack of morning sickness predicts higher chances of a miscarriage, according to a prospective study that tracked symptoms of 2407 pregnant women from early in their first trimester.

 What Exactly Is Morning Sickness and Why Does It Predict Miscarriage?

 NVP is one of pregnancy’s great mysteries.
-No one knows why it occurs.
-No one knows what, at a biological levels, causes NVP.
-No one knows whether NVP serves a purpose, as some evolutionary theorists have proposed, or whether it is just an unpleasant side effect of hormonal shifts during early pregnancy.
+We don’t know why it occurs.
+We don’t even know what hormones or other biological changes causes NVP.
+And we don’t know whether NVP serves a a specific adaptive purpose, as some evolutionary theorists have proposed, or whether it is just an unpleasant side effect of hormonal shifts during early pregnancy.

-In terms of its biological underpinnings, rapid rises in hormones like estrogen, progesterone, and human chorionic gonadotropin (HCG)–a hormone produced by the embryo upon implantation and used to detect pregnancy–are often fingered as potential culprits, but the evidence for their role is only circumstantial.
+Rapid rises in hormones like estrogen, progesterone, and human chorionic gonadotropin (HCG) are the prime suspects.
+So far, though, the evidence for their role is only circumstantial.

-Pregnancy often comes with a bloodhound-like ability to detect odors.
-This heightened sense of smell likely also contributes to NVP.
-In a small study of 9 women who had congenital anosmia–they were born with without the ability to smell–only 1 of the 9 suffered from NVP during pregnancy, a rate substantially lower than the usual 70-80%.
+Another potential suspect is pregnant women’s bloodhound-like sense of smell.
+In a small study of 9 women who had congenital anosmia–they were born with without the ability to smell–only 1 of the 9 suffered from NVP during pregnancy, a rate substantially lower than the usual 4 out 5.